mkanenobu/til/others/common-lisp/README.md

-Run common lisp file using
+How to run common lisp file using sbcl

 ```bash
 sbcl --script [FILE]